elotroalex/chiens/_texts/translation.md

 - {:.pr} Well, it had been ascertained in high places that there had been for some time a dreadful absurd squandering, unforeseen insane gifts, a largess of liberality, indulgences and permissions, all things undoubtedly disturbing the fragile economy, so fragile, fragile for the bounded universe
 - bounded
 - and it was then that I was summoned.
 Prohibiter, The Great Prohibiter
-- I am The Great Prohibiter, do you understand?
+- I am The Great Prohibiter, you understand?
 - He who reigns, reins, restraints, retains and constraints.
-- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag to the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite of true movement, not the station,
+- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag on the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite of true movement, not the station,

 ---